by Mike Ratliff

 Many churches today are built on meeting people’s felt needs.
 That is foreign to Sacred Scripture.
 That is commanded no where in Sacred Scripture.
 Instead, our thoughts should be set on worship of God.
 Here is a quick survey of the New Testament examples of how important God considers worship, that is, true worship His way.

-Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the east came to Jerusalem, saying, “Where is he who has been born king of the Jews?
-For we saw his star when it rose and have come to worship him.”
-(Matthew 2:1-2 ESV)
+1 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, magi from the east arrived in Jerusalem, saying, 2 “Where is He who has been born King of the Jews?
+For we saw His star in the east and have come to worship Him.”
+Matthew 2:1-2 (NASB)

 What was the wise men’s first concern when they came to visit Jesus?
 They came to worship Him.